 We know that the Native Americans shared with the early settlers in this celebration.
 In the Northeast of the United States Cranberries grew wild and the Native Americans used them not only eating but for dye for their clothing, rugs and blankets.
 So this is probably when cranberries started becoming such a rich Thanksgiving tradition.

-While Christmas dinner wouldn’t look too different from what you’re used to in Canada or the United Kingdom (save for the appearance of mince pies or Christmas pudding on the table), things begin to look pretty different once you travel beyond English-speaking countries.
+Christmas dinner wouldn’t look too different from what you’re used to in Canada or the United Kingdom (save for the appearance of mince pies or Christmas pudding on the table).
+However things begin to look pretty different once you travel beyond English-speaking countries.

 In Romania, for example, traditional Christmas dinner includes piftie (aspic with pork and vegetables), cârnaţi (pork sausages), and sarmale (pickled meat-stuffed cabbage rolls).